Back-to-code/f2f-scraper-protocol/README.md

 # Scraper protocol

-This repo mainly contians the `server.proto` that defines a scraper.
+This repo mainly contians the `server.proto` that defines a scraper and **some** pre generated code.

-The server.proto can also be used by by clients such as the F2F app or RT-CV to communicate with a scraper
+The `server.proto` can also be used by by clients such as the F2F app or RT-CV to communicate with a scraper

 ## Requirements